anvilabs/anvilabs.co/README.md

 ### Code

-Everything except content files is licensed under [MIT](https://opensource.org/licenses/MIT) and can be used for your learning purposes.
+Everything except content files is licensed under [GNU GPLv3](https://opensource.org/licenses/GPL-3.0) and can be used for your learning purposes.